 13. Jewelry Polish

-If nothing else works, it is best to move to the cleaning product specially meant for jewelry.
+If nothing else works, it is best to move to a cleaning solution specially meant for jewelry.
 Of course, we are talking about jewelry polish!
 However, remember to dilute jewelry polish with some water while applying to fake jewelry as it may be harsh for artificial pieces.

 - Soak the pieces of fake jewelry in diluted jewelry polish solution for 30 seconds and quickly remove them.